 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

 The second ingredient is water, which adds nothing but moisture to this food.
 Water is a routine finding in most canned dog foods.

 After the natural flavor, we find cassia gum.
 Cassia gum is a plant extract used here as a gelling agent providing no nutritional value to this food.

 The fifth ingredient is carrageenan, a gelatin-like thickening agent extracted from seaweed.
-Although carrageenan has been used as a food additive for hundreds of years, there does appear to be some recent controversy regarding its long term biological safety.
+Although carrageenan has been used as a food additive for hundreds of years, there appears to be some recent controversy regarding its long term biological safety.

 We find no added vitamins or minerals on the ingredients list.

-Judging by its ingredients alone, Wellness 95 Percent looks like an above-average canned dog food.
+Judging by its ingredients alone, Wellness Ninety-Five Percent looks like an above-average wet product.

 But being 100% meat, the product was never intended to be fed as a complete and balanced canine diet.

 Because they probably lack some essential nutrients, supplements must not be fed continuously as the sole item in a dog’s diet.